ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 * Use the `FindClrType` convention to define a function that finds the CLR type of a document.

 * DEFAULT:
-  The CLR type is retrieved from the `Raven-Clr-Type` property under the `@metdata` key in the document.
+  The CLR type is retrieved from the `Raven-Clr-Type` property under the `@metadata` key in the document.

 {CODE FindClrType@ClientApi\Configuration\Conventions.cs /}
 {CODE FindClrTypeSyntax@ClientApi\Configuration\Conventions.cs /}